tahadalal/Angular_hello_world/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Troubleshooting
+When trying to run the `npm install`, the command fails, because a script in angular CLI is not found.
+On checking, the CLI folder is missing locally, but is present globally.
+To solve this, I have copied the CLI folder from the global node modules to the local node modules folder.